John-Kingham/birds-beasts-fishes/README.md

 - It shows the user the full word, so they know which animal name they guessed, even if they guessed letter-by-letter.
 - It shows the user their score, and breaks down how that score was achieved (the number of letters in the word and the number of guesses).
 It also tells them how their score compares to their previous high score for that word.
 - Users can exit this round of the game and return to the main menu by pressing enter.
-- This section is useful to users because it rewards them with positive feedback on their efforts, and tells them if they beat their previous high score or not.
+- This feature is useful to users because it rewards them with positive feedback on their efforts, and tells them if they beat their previous high score or not.

 ![Win message](docs/images/win-message.png)

 #### Exit Message

-- This section is shown to users when the choose the Exit option from the main menu.
+- This section is shown when the user chooses Exit from the main menu.
 - A message is displayed thanking the user for playing.
 This may create a feeling of goodwill towards the game and increase the odds of them playing again.
-- This section is useful to users because it gives them clear feedback that they are leaving the game.
+- This feature is useful to users because it gives them clear feedback that they are leaving the game.

 ![Exit message](docs/images/exit-message.png)